 Columbus Technical College is always updating this list.
 For the latest, visit the Georgia Virtual Technical Connection website and select Columbus Technical College in the college dropdown list.

-If you think this is a real possibility for you, be sure you have a basic understanding of computers and the technical requirements needed for success, a regularly-accessible (not public) computer, reliable internet access, and a Blackboard-supported browser.
-You can also check out SmarterMeasure™ – an assessment to help determine if you are prepared for this learning environment.
-If you are still comfortable with the requirements, students should review the instructions for logging into Blackboard, Columbus Tech’s learning system.
-For more details on Online Learning, please call 706-649-1846 or email firstname.lastname@example.org.
+If you think this is a real possibility for you, be sure you have a basic understanding of computers and the technical requirements needed for success, a regularly accessible (not public) computer, reliable internet access, and a Blackboard-supported browser.
+CTC recommends using either Google Chrome or Mozilla Firefox as your web browser when working in the Blackboard LMS.
+If you are still comfortable with the requirements, students should review the instructions for logging into Blackboard via the Okta Portal, Columbus Tech’s learning system.
+For more details on Online Learning, please call 706-649-1846 or email email@example.com.

-– Select this link to view our Procedures for Online Learning.
+– Select this link to view our Distance Learning Procedure.

-– Select this link to view our Proctoring Procedures.
+– Select this link to view our Proctoring Procedure.

 – Select this link to view our Portal Login Info